InsightSoftwareConsortium/ITK/Copyright/README.txt

                       http://nifti.nimh.nih.gov/nifti-1

                   However at http://niftilib.sourceforge.net it
-                  appears as "public domain" license!!, but in its subdirectory matlibs it has a GPL license. its subdirectory jlibs is public domain
+                  appears as "public domain" license, but in its subdirectory matlibs it has a GPL license.
+                  The matlibs subdirectory is not included in ITK.

+                  The subdirectory jlibs is public domain
-                  its subdirecotry clibs is public domain
+                  The subdirecotry clibs is public domain

      in ITK it had a subdir: